How to choose the best share trading account for your needs and start investing in Australian and international markets.

 When they think of share trading, many people still imagine a crowded and chaotic trading room floor.
 The reality is that thanks to modern technology, the vast majority of share trading is done online.
 According to a report from Investment Trends, the number of active Australian online share investors grew from 595,000 in November 2014 to 635,000 in May 2017.

 Trading shares online offers a secure and easy way to manage your investments.
 You can place trades at a time and place convenient to you, while buying and selling shares offers the potential to benefit from share price increases and also enjoy an income from dividend payments.

 There are of course risks attached to trading shares, including the potential to lose the money you invest, so it’s important to make sure you’re aware of those risks before you start trading.

 How do I choose an online share trading platform?

-You will need to carefully consider your trading needs before you can decide on the right online share trading platform.
+You'll need to carefully consider your trading needs before deciding on the right online share trading platform.
 Some of the issues to consider include:

 - Your trading knowledge and experience.
-Some online share trading platforms, for example CommSec and Westpac Online Investing, are designed to suit the needs of casual investors.
+Some online share trading platforms, for example CommSec and Westpac Online Investing, are designed to suit casual investors.
 Other trading platforms have features geared towards experienced traders, such as advanced charting tools, speedy execution of trades and live market data.
 These features may come at a cost,

 - The fees involved.
 There are two main costs you need to consider when choosing a share trading platform: the brokerage fee and the ongoing fee.
 The brokerage fee applies each time you place a trade and is usually around $10-$25, but could be higher based on the size of the transaction.
 Ongoing subscription fees are charged monthly and vary depending on the provider and the account features you select.